mienxiu/mienxiu.github.io/_posts/2022-02-26-threads-and-concurrency.md

 * thread pool management
 * locality

-Do not that the workers do not necessarily have to do the same subtasks.
+Do note that the workers do not necessarily have to do the same subtasks.
 A group of workers can be specialized for certan tasks to achieve better performance with better locality.

 ### Pipeline Pattern